kanchana404/kanchana404/README.md

 ## 🏆 Achievements
 - Software Engineer @ Xleron
 - Micro SaaS Developer
-- Automation engineer using n8n and make.com
+- Automation Engineer specializing in n8n and Make.com
+- React Native Mobile Developer
 - Open Source Contributor

 ---
-*Turning coffee into code, one commit at a time* ☕️💻
+*Turning coffee into code and automating the world, one workflow at a time* ☕️💻🤖